Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression

-For \texttt{TPS} and \texttt{TPS4}, we employ $75$ and $50$ bases in space, respectively.
-For both \texttt{SOAP} and \texttt{SOAP4} instead, we use a combination of $8$ bases for the wiggly component, with $8$ additional bases to define the boundary interpolating soap film \citep[for further details, see][]{wood_soap_2008}.
-This setting represents the maximum bases for a stable configuration, as higher values lead to model failures.
-For the time dimension, all the models have the same number of cubic B-spline basis functions, equal to $10$.
-Finally, smoothness selection is performed by Restricted Maximum Likelihood for \texttt{TPS4} and \texttt{SOAP4}, whereas for the other methods, it is based on Generalized Cross-Validation.
+For the temporal dimension, all methods use $10$ cubic B-spline basis functions.
+Finally, smoothness selection is performed via Restricted Maximum Likelihood for \texttt{TPS4} and \texttt{SOAP4}, while for the other methods it is based on Generalized Cross-Validation.

+We have also explored the R package \texttt{sdmTMB} \citep[][]{anderson2022sdmtmb}, which is based on R-INLA \citep[][]{rue2009approximate}.
+However, this model produces unstable estimates of the nonparametric component $f$, which affect the overall results.
+For this reason, we exclude \texttt{sdmTMB} from the following discussion.